-- a relative component: the at-risk-of-poverty rate/monetary poverty (AROP); people at risk of poverty, who have an equivalised disposable income below the risk-of-poverty threshold, set at 60% of the national median equivalised disposable income (after social transfers).
-Reference period: income reference period; - an absolute component: material deprivation; people who suffer from severe material deprivation and have living conditions severely constrained by a lack of resources.
-Reference period: current situation; - an exclusion of labour market component: severe low work intensity; people living in households with very low work intensity are those aged 0-59 living in households where adults worked less than 20% of their total work potential during the past year.
+- At risk of poverty rate: /monetary poverty (AROP); people at risk of poverty, who have an equivalised disposable income below the risk-of-poverty threshold, set at 60% of the national median equivalised disposable income (after social transfers).
+Reference period: income reference period; - Severe material and social deprivation rate: Severe material and social deprivation rate (SMSD): Proportion of the population experiencing an enforced lack of at least 7 out of 13 deprivation items (6 related to the individual and 7 related to the household).
+Reference period: current situation;